 Although not enforceable by law, when pursuing surrogacy, the intended parents and the surrogate (plus their partner or spouse) can work together on a surrogacy agreement, which lays out how both parties want the arrangement to work and the commitment each party is making.

 Before making this agreement, it is advised that you get to know each other properly, over a period of time to allow trust to develop between you.
-It is essential that everyone commences the agreement with their full consent and understanding, and that all parties discuss every potential outcome of the arrangement, for example conception and pregnancy arrangements, birth and post-birth arrangements, what could go wrong, communication, parental order arrangements, costs and expenses.
+It is essential that everyone commences the agreement with their full consent and understanding and that all parties discuss every potential outcome of the arrangement, for example conception and pregnancy arrangements, birth and post-birth arrangements, what could go wrong, communication, parental order arrangements, costs and expenses.

 You can seek help from a number of non-profit organisations that can lawfully help with the process of surrogacy.